Cesar Sayoc, mail bombing suspect, arrested in Florida: Everything we know so far

 Who is he?

-Sayoc, a former New Yorker who now resides in Aventura, Florida, is a 56-year-old white male, a law enforcement official told Fox News.
+Sayoc, a former New Yorker who now resides in Aventura, Florida, is 56 years old, a law enforcement official told Fox News.

+Court records show Sayoc has a history of arrests.
 He was previously arrested for making terroristic threats and was allegedly known to law enforcement.

 Investigators discovered several suspicious packages went through a U.S. postal facility in Opa-locka, located less than 10 miles from the suspect’s hometown.